SARAH DOWIE - CHIEF EXECUTIVE

 Being able to see directly and first hand the positive impact I can have on someone’s work, ensuring systems and processes flow seamlessly to make their work and life easier.

-Describe a positive transformation you’ve seen in a client you’ve worked with at Able, or a memorable positive experience you’ve had in your current role:
+Describe a positive transformation you’ve seen in a client you’ve worked with at Able Minds, or a memorable positive experience you’ve had in your current role:

 Going paperless by providing systems and processes to ensure we could continue to operate in an effective way while considerably reducing the amount of paper used.
 When I volunteered my time to the Activity Centre between staff appointment I noticed a number of the clients stepping up and taking responsibility for some of the activities to continue.
 They gained leadership skills, resilience in times of change, and confidence to work independently.